mrheat/dead-letter-dump/README.md

-Dead-Letter.email - Daily dump
+Dead Letter Dump
 ================

-Daily dump of the dead-letter.email lists for offline- and privacy aware lookups.
+Daily dump of disposable email address domain list for offline- and privacy aware lookups.

 How to use
 -------------

-There are two lists available:
+There are three lists available:

 1. A blacklist, containing all disposable email address domains
 2. A whitelist, containing all whitelisted domains
+3. A greylist, containing all ddomains, which are blacklisted but marked as dead (no MX record).

-Both lists are available in JSON and XML format.
+All three lists are available in JSON and XML format.
 Choose, whatever you prefer.

 Every list contains at least a property `hash`, which represents a hashed version of the actual domain.
-While the whitelist also contains a property `domain`, which represents a domain in a readable format, the blacklist doesn't.
+While the whitelist also contains a property `domain`, which represents a domain in a readable format, the grey- and blacklist don't.

+Even if a domain is marked as dead, it's still included in the blacklist.
+Feel free to filter them out.

 The hash is generated using double SHA1: `SHA1(SHA1(domain))`.

 Statistics
 -------------

-- Last update was on November 24, 2018, 12:00 am
+- Last update was on December 8, 2018, 7:08 am
-- The Whitelist currently contains 405 entries
+- The Whitelist currently contains 407 entries
-- The Blacklist currently contains 32142 entries
+- The Blacklist currently contains 32239 entries
+- The Greylist currently contains 24411 entries

 ## Support on BMC
 Hey!
 Help us out with some cups of :coffee:!